 Alexa Romano

-My goal is to promote transparency, justice, and knowledge regarding the commodities we consume and the people who produce them.
-I believe that listening, storytelling, and experience are the most reliable sources of wisdom.
+My goal is to promote transparency, justice, and knowledge regarding the coffee we consume and the humans who produce it.

 Anthropology is a way of attending to and thinking an otherwise.
 To know another is, in some senses, the most intimate act, and as a “way of knowing it is also a way of being.”